senthil338/Software-Engineer-Interview/CodingPractice/CodingPractice/DesignPattern/README.md

 In computer keyboard, ram, hard disk consider as a product(Factory) and it can be configured based on the budget and make CPU as a final  product(Abstract)

+### Observer Pattern

+<p name="observer"></p>

+Sports Lobby is a fantastic sports site for sport lovers.
+They cover almost all kinds of sports and provide the latest news, information, matches scheduled dates, information about a particular player or a team.
+Now, they are planning to provide live commentary or scores of matches as an SMS service, but only for their premium users.
+Their aim is to SMS the live score, match situation, and important events after short intervals.
+As a user, you need to subscribe to the package and when there is a live match you will get an SMS to the live commentary.
+The site also provides an option to unsubscribe from the package whenever you want to.
+As a developer, the Sport Lobby asked you to provide this new feature for them.
+The reporters of the Sport Lobby will sit in the commentary box in the match, and they will update live commentary to a commentary object.
+As a developer your job is to provide the commentary to the registered users by fetching it from the commentary object when it’s available.
+When there is an update, the system should update the subscribed users by sending them the SMS.
+This situation clearly shows one-to-many mapping between the match and the users, as there could be many users to subscribe to a single match.
+The Observer Design Pattern is best suited to this situation, let’s see about this pattern and then create the feature for Sport Lobby.